zwilsoncc/docs/pages/docs/examples/chat.md

 </script>
 ```

-That’s all it takes to load the `socket.io-client` package, which exposes a `io` global, and then connect.
+That’s all it takes to load the `socket.io-client` package, which exposes an `io` global, and then connect.

-Notice that I’m not specifying any URL when I call `io()`, since it defaults to trying to connect to the host that serves the page.
+Notice that I’m not specifying any URL when I call `io()` since it defaults to trying to connect to the host that serves the page.
 If you now reload the server and the website you should see the console print “a user connected”.

 Try opening several tabs, and you’ll see several messages: